 The American Heart Association recommends consuming 25 grams of fiber each day –a nutritarian diet far exceeds that recommendation, providing about 60-80 grams of fiber each day, since the vast majority of my recommended food pyramid is made up of fiber-rich foods like vegetables, fruits, seeds and beans.

-A study relating dietary fiber intake to lifetime risk of cardiovascular disease was presented at the American Heart Association’s Nutrition, Physical Activity, and Metabolism conference last week.
+A study relating dietary fiber intake to lifetime risk of cardiovascular disease was once presented at the American Heart Association’s Nutrition, Physical Activity, and Metabolism conference.
 Data from the 2003-2008 U.S. National Health and Nutrition Examination Surveys were analyzed.
 The researchers used a mathematical algorithm to predict lifetime risk for cardiovascular disease, based on diet, blood pressure, cholesterol, smoking, and history of diabetes.
 All of the participants were free of cardiovascular disease at the start.

 The algorithm placed participants in groups of either high or low lifetime risk of cardiovascular disease.
 Then they were arranged into four groups according to the ratio of their intake of dietary fiber to calories - dietary fiber only, no fiber supplements were included.
 The lowest fiber intake was 0.1g/1000 calories, and the highest was on par with a nutritarian diet, 49.1g/1000 calories.